MileHacker Logo

 • Swiss traffic laws are strict; fines for infractions like speeding are high.
 Radar speed checks are common.

-• Pay attention to tram lines in cities, which are a hazard for unfamiliar drivers.
+• Pay attention to tram lines in cities, that happen to be a hazard for unfamiliar drivers.

 Sea/River Arrivals